 regenerate_css command regenerates only the custom CSS for events.
 It

-only runs for events with a specified custom color, or custom uploaded styles.
+only runs for events with a specified custom colour, or custom uploaded styles.

 You can specify an event slug with